oylsister/SM-GunMenu/README.md

-    "command"	"sm_glock"  // Command for Purchase this specific weapon "restrict"	"0"     // Restrict This gun or not "maxpurchase" "0"  // Maximum purchase in that round (0: No Maximum) }
+    "command"	"sm_glock"  // Command for Purchase this specific weapon "restrict"	"0"     // Restrict This gun or not "maxpurchase" "0"  // Maximum purchase in that round (0: No Maximum) "cooldown"	"0.0" // Cooldown after you purchase this weapon (0.0 = No cooldown) }
 }
 ```